squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 == What's the legal status of Squid? ==

-Squid is copyrighted by the University of California San Diego.
+Squid as a whole is copyrighted by the University of California San Diego.
 Squid uses some [[http://www.squid-cache.org/Doc/FAQ/squid-credits.txt|code developed by others]].
+Individual features may be copyrighted by their contributors.

 Squid is [[http://www.gnu.org/philosophy/free-sw.html|Free Software]], licensed under the terms of the [[http://www.gnu.org/copyleft/gpl.html|GNU General Public License]].